GlideAngle/flare-timing/flare-timing/prod-apps/docs/scoring-steps.rst

 #.
 Score the competition with
    `gap-point <https://github.com/BlockScope/flare-timing/tree/master/flare-timing/prod-apps/gap-point>`__.

+If hosting the web app then the following two steps are needed too:

+#.
+Extract the outputs with
+   `fs-score <https://github.com/BlockScope/flare-timing/tree/master/flare-timing/prod-apps/fs-score>`__ used for comparing the outputs of ``flare-timing`` and FS.

+#.
+Unpack track logs to a flat list of time with latitude and longitude with
+   `unpack-track <https://github.com/BlockScope/flare-timing/tree/master/flare-timing/prod-apps/unpack-track>`__ .
+This data supplies the pilot tracks that can be downloaded and shown on the map.

 .. [#]
    Reuse of inputs is not shown in :numref:`score-steps` as this would clutter